 3 Ways to Identify Sponsored Content

 Sponsored content.
 Branded content.
 Paid content.
-No matter what you call it, there’s no argument that it’s becoming more common to see news outlets publishing these pay-for-play posts.
-If you’re unfamiliar with this term, this is when a company pays a publication to publish a self-promotional post.
+No matter what outlets call it, there’s no argument that it’s common to see news outlets publishing these pay-for-play posts.
+If you’re unfamiliar with this term, this is when a company pays a publication to publish an article.
 With social media breaking news before readers get to their websites and ad blocking apps causing decreased ad revenue, news outlets are looking for ways to bring in more money from consumers, which has led to the rise of sponsored content.
 The issue for readers is that they may confuse these posts with a news story.
-As you continue reading the news, be sure to ask yourself these three questions to avoid confusing a sponsored post with an earned media story.
+As you continue reading the news, be sure to ask yourself these three questions to avoid confusing a sponsored post with a genuine news story.

 1. Are there any mentions of “paid” or “sponsored” on the article?
 The easiest way to identify sponsored content is when the news organization tells you that’s what it is.
 How they tell you may vary from site to site, but it’s common to see websites mention it upfront, so readers are aware from the get-go.
 The New York Times, for example, lists at the top of the article, “Paid Post,” to be fully transparent (See these stories from Shell and General Electric).
-Other outlets, like in this article from Mashable, note at the beginning that this is from their sponsor.
+Other outlets, like in this article from TechCrunch, note at the beginning that this is Sponsored Content and list who the sponsor is.

 2. Who authored the story?
-While a reporter may write a feature about a brand, in most cases, a reporter isn’t going to be writing a promotional post about a specific company.
+While a reporter may write a feature about a brand, in most cases, a reporter isn’t going to be writing a fully promotional post about a company.
 A sponsored post may not have a name associated with the article, rather it might, have “Staff” as the author.
 Others will actually list the brand itself as the author.
 Here’s an example of a sponsored piece on Forbes by Constant Contact.
 If you skip past the author and get right to the content, it’s easy to mistake these for news articles.
-The goal of these type of posts is to position the brand as an industry leader.
+One new wrinkle to this, though, is that news outlets have added custom content to their advertising options.
+Outlets agree to do all the legwork – writing, design, promote – for a one-time fee.
+Forbes, The New York Times, The Wall Street Journal – everyone is doing it.

 A sponsored post can be a strategic way to place your client in front of its target audience.
 Used effectively, it can be mutually beneficial to both parties.
 However, tricking people into following your advice will cost you your followers’ trust, so being as transparent as possible is key to a successful sponsored post.